League of Nations mandate: Treaties

-The divestiture of Germany's overseas colonies, along with three territories disentangled from its European homeland area (the Free City of Danzig, the Memel Territory, and the Saar), was accomplished in the Treaty of Versailles (1919), with the territories being allotted among the Allies on 7 May of that year.
-Ottoman territorial claims were first addressed in the Treaty of Sèvres (1920) and finalised in the Treaty of Lausanne (1923).
+The divestiture of Germany's overseas colonies, along with three territories separated from its European homeland (the Free City of Danzig, the Memel Territory, and the Saar Basin), was accomplished in the Treaty of Versailles (1919); the territories were allotted among the Allies on 7 May of that year.
+Ottoman territorial claims were first addressed in the Treaty of Sèvres (1920) concluded in the Treaty of Lausanne (1923).
 The Ottoman territories were allotted among the Allied Powers at the San Remo conference in 1920.

 Types of mandates

 Article 22 of the Covenant of the League of Nations, highlighting the three mandate classes: